Meisho Doto: 2000: five-year-old season

 In his subsequent race, the Japan Cup, his popularity was overshadowed by successful overseas horses such as Fantastic Light being ridden by Frankie Dettori, Air Shakur, a two-time classic winner, and Japanese Derby winner Agnes Flight.
 This resulted in him starting as the fifth favourite with odds of 16/1.
 The race began with Stay Gold taking the lead from the start, with Meisho Doto staying with the leading group.
 In the final straight, T. M. Opera O made his move slightly ahead of the now leading Meisho Doto, and the three horses, including Fantastic Light, battled for first place, with Meisho Doto finishing second, just a neck behind T. M. Opera O. T. M. Opera O had now narrowly defeated Meisho Doto three times.

 Before the Arima Kinen, after facing defeat to T. M. Opera O and finishing second in three consecutive G1 races, Meisho Doto's main jockey Yasuda stated, "There is no difference in the horse's abilities.
 I will ride to win," showing a desire for revenge.
 On the day of the race, the odds heavily favoured T. M. Opera O, making him the first favourite at odds of 1.7, while Meisho Doto was the second favourite at 6.8 times the stake, and Narita Top Road, the Kikka-sho champion of the same generation, followed as the third favourite at 7.6 times the stake.
 In the race, Meisho Doto came around the fourth corner from the outside and entered the straight, chasing down Daiwa Texas, who had taken the lead from the middle of the field.
 Conversely, T. M. Opera O found no clear path at the fourth corner and entered the straight behind Meisho Doto, but managed to squeeze through a narrow gap between Meisho Doto and Toho Shiden on the inside, getting ahead of Meisho Doto.
 Meisho Doto then followed T. M. Opera O and caught up to Daiwa Texas, leading to a final showdown between the two, but finished second, just a nose behind T. M. Opera O. As a result, Meisho Doto ended up placing second to T. M. Opera O in all three autumn classic races.

 2001: six-year-old season

 Those associated with Meisho Doto expressed a strong desire to "defeat T. M. Opera O" after he had taken away the horse's chance for an Autumn Triple Crown victory.
 In the Nikkei Sho on January 16, the first race of 2001, Meisho Doto showed overwhelming popularity with odds of 1.1.
-He triumphed in this race, defeating Matikanekinnohoshi in a struggle for first on the final straight, marking his fourth major graded victory.
+He triumphed in this race, defeating Matikane Kinnohosi in a struggle for first on the final straight, marking his fourth major graded victory.